Local government in Dublin: 21st century

 The Local Government Act 2001, which came into effect in 2002, altered the nomenclature of local government areas throughout the state.
 The county boroughs were renamed as cities, while administrative counties were to be described simply as counties.
 Dublin Corporation became Dublin City Council, previously the name for the assembly alone.
 The town commissioners of Balbriggan became a town council.

 Under the Local Government Reform Act 2014, local government in Ireland was reduced to a single tier.
 In Dublin, that meant the abolition of Balbriggan Town Council.
-There was a adjustment to the number of seats for each local authority, which saw an increase for all four of the Dublin authorities.
+There was an adjustment to the number of seats for each local authority, which saw an increase for all four of the Dublin authorities.
 Dublin City Council was increased to 63, while the councils of each of Dún Laoghaire–Rathdown, Fingal, and South Dublin were each increased to 40.

 The 2014 Act allowed for a plebiscite to be held to on whether there should be a directly elected mayor for Dublin city and county.
 However, it required the approval of the councils of the counties and the city.
 It was rejected by Fingal County Council, but supported by each of the three other Dublin councils.